Trusted

 Before we get any further in the Dogecoin vs. Bitcoin comparison, let’s first quickly skim through what both these assets are all about.

-As you may already know, Bitcoin (BTC) was created in 2009 by an elusive creator who goes by the pseudonym, Satoshi Nakamoto.
+➤ Bitcoin (BTC) was created in 2009 by an elusive creator who goes by the pseudonym Satoshi Nakamoto.
 To this date, nobody seems to know who the person or group behind that pseudonym is — although there are speculations and even misleading claims that could give you secondhand embarrassment.

-Bitcoin is nothing like anything that came before, including even digital payment services such as PayPal or Venmo, which still depend on the legacy financial infrastructure for facilitating transactions.
+Bitcoin is nothing like anything that came before, evident by the massive Bitcoin adoption, including digital payment services such as PayPal or Venmo, which still depend on the legacy financial infrastructure for facilitating transactions.
 Its key properties can be surmised along the following points.

 Key characteristics of Bitcoin

-• Each transaction involving BTC is recorded and tracked on the Bitcoin blockchain.
+• Each transaction involving BTC is recorded and tracked on the Bitcoin blockchain using blockchain technology.

 • Bitcoin’s total supply is capped at 21 million, which makes it an inherently deflationary asset.